 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-High risk of violent crime (armed robbery, sexual assault, carjacking, and murder) and petty crime exists throughout the country, especially in coastal areas of Limón Province (from Tortuguero to Puerto Viejo), Puntarenas Province (particularly in Malpais, Montezuma, and from Puntarenas to Dominical), and Guanacaste Province (particularly in Tamarindo); on main highways in Central Valley region; and in San José.
+High risk of violent crime (armed robbery, home invasion, sexual assault, carjacking, and murder) exists throughout the country, especially in coastal areas of Limón Province (from Tortuguero to Puerto Viejo de Talamanca) and Puntarenas Province; on main highways in Central Valley region; in San José.
 Theft of valuables from unattended rental vehicles is common.

 Express kidnappings to force cash withdrawals at ATMs may occur throughout the country.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.

 Protests and demonstrations occur and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.

 Hazardous water conditions (including currents, tides, and undertows) may occur along the Pacific and Caribbean coasts.
 Heed posted warnings, and avoid beaches that are not patrolled.
 Do not swim alone or after dark, and do not walk on any beach after dark.

 Passenger boats may be unsafe, including small crafts.
 Decline water transportation in vessels that appear overloaded or lack personal flotation devices or life jackets.

 Basic safety standards for recreational water activities (including scuba diving and rafting) are often not in place.
 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.